SQream/sqream_docs/configuration_guides/ldap.rst

    * - Attribute
      - Description
    * - ``authenticationMethod``
      - Configure an authentication method: ``sqream`` or ``ldap``.
-To configure LDAP authentication, choose ``ldap``.
+To configure LDAP authentication, choose ``ldap``
    * - ``ldapIpAddress``
      - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol: ``ldap`` or ``ldaps``.
-Sqream recommends using the encrypted ``ldaps`` protocol.
+Sqream recommends using the encrypted ``ldaps`` protocol
    * - ``ldapConnTimeoutSec``
      - Configure the LDAP connection timeout threshold (seconds).
-Default = 30 seconds.
+Default = 30 seconds
    * - ``ldapPort``
-     - LDAP server port number.
+     - LDAP server port number
    * - ``ldapAdvancedMode``
-     - Set ``ldapAdvancedMode`` = ``true``.
+     - Set ``ldapAdvancedMode`` = ``true``
    * - ``ldapBaseDn``
-     - Root DN to begin the search for the user in, when doing advanced authentication.
+     - Root DN to begin the search for the user in, when doing advanced authentication
    * - ``ldapBindDn``
-     - DN of user with which to bind to the directory to perform the search when doing search + bind authentication.
+     - DN of user with which to bind to the directory to perform the search when doing search + bind authentication
    * - ``ldapBindDnPassword``
-     - Password for user with which to bind to the directory to perform the search when doing search + bind authentication.
+     - Password for user with which to bind to the directory to perform the search when doing search + bind authentication
    * - ``ldapSearchAttribute``
      - Attribute to match against the user name in the search when doing search + bind authentication.
-If no attribute is specified, ``the uid`` attribute will be used.
+If no attribute is specified, ``the uid`` attribute will be used
+   * - ``ldapSearchFilter``
+     - Filters ``ldapAdvancedMode`` authentication

 Advanced Method Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~